rlmcpherson/s3gof3r/README.md

 - *Retry Everything:* All http requests and every part is retried on both uploads and downloads.
 Requests to S3 frequently time out, especially under high load, so this is essential to complete large uploads or downloads.

 - *Memory Efficiency:* Memory used to upload and download parts is recycled.
-For an upload with the default concurrency of 10 and part size of 20 MB, the maximum memory usage is less than 250 MB and does not depend on the size of the upload.
-For downloads with the same default configuration, maximum memory usage will not exceed 450 MB.
-The additional memory usage vs. uploading is due to the need to reorder parts before adding them to the stream.
+For an upload or download with the default concurrency of 10 and part size of 20 MB, the maximum memory usage is less than 300 MB.
+Memory footprint can be further reduced by reducing part size or concurrency.

-## Installation ##
+## Installation

 s3gof3r is written in Go and requires a Go installation.
 It can be installed with `go get` to download and compile it from source.
 To install the command-line tool, `gof3r`: